splot/di/README.md

 You can check an example YML file here: [tests/fixtures/coverall.yml](https://github.com/splot/di/blob/master/tests/fixtures/coverall.yml).

+The loaded YML file has to be split into two sections: `parameters` and `services` (you can omit any of them), e.g.

+    parameters:
+        my_parameter: true

+    services:
+        my_service:
+            class: MyApp\MyService

 #### Retrieving services

 To retrieve a service from the container just call: